toydestroyer/CoinMarketWhat/README.md

 ## Deploy
 1. Make sure you have [AWS credentials configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) and [AWS SAM CLI installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
-User should have permissions to IAM, S3, SQS, DynamoDB, APIGateway, SSM, Lambda, CloudWatchEvents and CloudFormation.
+User should have permissions to IAM, S3, SNS, SQS, DynamoDB, APIGateway, SSM, Lambda, CloudWatchEvents and CloudFormation.

 1. For the first time deployment, run this command to do a guided deploy and generate `samconfig.toml`: